RafiKueng/sw_new_candidates/readme.md

 -----------

 1. extract the tex table from the paper to candidates.tex (only body) candidates.py will automatically parse and load this table if its imported somewhere and save the table as csv (to check) and pickle (as cache: for future faster load) if you update the table, remove the candidates.pickle!!

+2. run main.py
-3. main.py for the ones from the old system of the list candidates.csv
+    fetches all the models metadata from the old system (mite) that are on the candidates list.

 4. main.py:writeModelsToFile() to write those to tmp0_old_models.csv

 5. get_new_models_list.py